 Western Kentucky Fund

 Memories Found Miles From Home

 Monday, January 10 and Tuesday, January 11 mark one month since the deadly tornadoes struck western Kentucky.
 The latest reports reveal there have been 77 storm-related deaths and more than 160 miles of destruction.

-Chapter 1: When, where did it start?
+From Arkansas to Kentucky: When, where did it start?